-- I was a weekend gardener for 21 years before moving here fulltime six years ago.
+- I was a weekend gardener for 21 years before moving here fulltime in late 2007.
 (Hallelujah.)

 - I garden without chemicals, meaning no synthetic fertilizers, pesticides, fungicides or herbicides–and mostly I don’t really bother with “organic” products, either.